 - Read more reasons to book with Bookmundiless

 No additional cancellation fees apply for this Iran: Women's Expedition tour.
 You can cancel the tour up to 58 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 57 days of departure.Payment

-For any tour departures within 01 December 2022, full payment is required.
-For tours that depart later than 01 December 2022, a deposit is required to confirm this tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance
+For any tour departures within 17 May 2023, full payment is required.
+For tours that depart later than 17 May 2023, a deposit of 400 USD is required to confirm the tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance

 Iran: Women's Expedition tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this Iran: Women's Expedition tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
 We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Is this trip right for you

 - Part of travelling with Intrepid means respecting local cultures and sensibilities.
 That way you get the most out of your interactions with local people and environments.
 It is very important that you adhere to a strict dress code regardless of the weather.
 Upon arrival in Iran, all women must wear a headscarf and must also have their arms and legs covered.

 - Getting a visa for Iran can be a frustrating and time-consuming process.
 It may take a couple of weeks to get your authorisation code, and then it can take up to 30 days to receive your visa back from the embassy or consulate.
 Please read the ‘Passports, visas and entry requirements’ section of the Essential Trip Information